 Digital designs and construction – the starting point of Smart Buildings

-According to McKinsey Global Research , the construction industry is among the least digitized industries in China, which also implies the sector’s high growth potential.
-In the past five years, the adoption of Building Information Modeling (BIM) technology, green buildings, and digital architecture is already driving digitalization to a higher level.
-Take the example of the completed project of Beijing Daxing Airport, which Huawei joined as the technology partner, leveraged Computer Integrated Manufacturing (CIM technology and BIM to complete structural design, resource optimization, and data management.
+According to McKinsey Global Research , the construction industry is among the least digitised industries in China, which also implies the sector’s high growth potential.
+In the past five years, the adoption of Building Information Modeling (BIM) technology, green buildings, and digital architecture is already driving digitalisation to a higher level.
+Take the example of the completed project of Beijing Daxing Airport, which Huawei joined as the technology partner, leveraged Computer Integrated Manufacturing (CIM) technology and BIM to complete structural design, resource optimisation, and data management.
 As a result, the project reduced construction costs by 5-10%, construction time by 10%, and rework rate by 60% .

 Smart homes achieving energy conservation through facility management